 - Anyone who can walk with ease can snowshoe.
 You will use muscles you didn’t know you had, however.
 It’s great exercise!

-- We have snowshoes to fit children 4 and up.
-However, you may want to bring a toboggan or sled to pull behind you in case your young snowshoer gets too tired to go on.
+- We have snowshoes to fit children 3 and up.
+However, you may want to bring a sled to pull behind you in case your young snowshoer gets too tired to go on.

 - You are welcome to bring your own snowshoes if you have them.
 Marked snowshoe trails may be used by anyone with their own snowshoes in any snow conditions.
 HWR cannot be held responsible for damage to your personal snowshoes at any time.

 - We do not currently have a trail fee.
-Donations are always appreciated toward maintenance of trails and can be made in the drop box at the nature center or with any staff member.
+Donations are always appreciated toward maintenance of trails and can be made online by clicking the “Donate” button, texting “GIVE” to 920-228-8557, in the drop box at the nature center during open hours or with any staff member.
 Thank you!